Vaccines for post-exposure prophylaxis against varicella (chickenpox) in children and adults

 Two review authors independently extracted and analysed data using Review Manager software.

-Three studies involving 110 healthy children who were siblings of household contacts were identified as suitable for inclusion.
-The studies varied in quality, study design, vaccine used, and outcomes measured and, as such, were not suitable for meta-analysis.
-Overall, 13 out of 56 vaccine recipients (18%) developed varicella compared with 42 out of 54 placebo (or no vaccine) recipients (78%).
-Of the vaccine recipients who developed varicella, the majority only had mild disease (with less than 50 skin lesions).
-In the three studies, most subjects received PEP within three days following exposure; too few subjects were vaccinated four to five days post exposure to ascertain the efficacy of vaccine given more than three days after exposure.
-No included studies reported on adverse events following immunisation.
+We identified three trials involving 110 healthy children who were siblings of household contacts.
+The included trials varied in study quality, vaccine used, length of follow-up and outcomes measured and, as such, were not suitable for meta-analysis.
+We identified high or unclear risk of bias in two of the three included studies.
+Overall, 13 out of 56 vaccine recipients (23%) developed varicella compared with 42 out of 54 placebo (or no vaccine) recipients (78%).
+Of the vaccine recipients who developed varicella, the majority only had mild disease (with fewer than 50 skin lesions).
+In the three trials, most participants received PEP within three days following exposure; too few participants were vaccinated four to five days post-exposure to ascertain the efficacy of vaccine given more than three days after exposure.
+No included trial reported on adverse events following immunisation.

 These small trials suggest varicella vaccine administered within three days to children following household contact with a varicella case reduces infection rates and severity of cases.
-No RCTs for adolescents or adults were identified.
-However safety was not adequately addressed.
+We identified no RCTs for adolescents or adults.
+Safety was not adequately addressed.